Tuesday, September 1, 2009

 Marina Fukushima as Joaquin Murietta

-United States when she was fifteen years old to study dance under the direction of Bonnie Mathis in Minnesota.
+Marina Fukushima, a native of Tokyo, Japan, came to the United States when she was fifteen years old to study dance under the direction of Bonnie Mathis in Minnesota.
 She received her BFA in Dance from Butler University in Indiana and continued her studies at the University of Iowa, where she received her MFA in Dance.
 She has danced with Anne Bluethenthal and Dancers, Mark Foehringer Dance Project, ODC/San Francisco, and Project Agora.
 She is currently a member of KUNST-STOFF.
 Her work has been presented at the American College Dance Festival in Boulder, Colorado, ODC Theater and Project Artaud Theater.
 In addition to performing and choreographing, she enjoys teaching Advanced Beginning Ballet at ODC/Dance Commons.

 Joaquin Murietta, also known as the Robin Hood of El Dorado, was a legendary figure during the California Gold Rush of the 1850’s and has come to symbolize Latino resistance against Anglo-American domination.
 Murietta was hunted and killed at the age of 23 by ranger Harry Love, his head preserved in a jar of brandy and exhibited to spectators for the price of $1.